 By the 1980s the lake and fort site were largely inaccessible and forgotten.
 The area became popular with illegal dumpers, stolen car strippers, and dirt bikers.

-Today the site of the fort is on land that is part of the Viridian “2,000-acre master plan” subdivision.
+Today the site of a mid-nineteenth-century fort is surrounded on three sides by twenty-first-century housing.
+Calloway Lake is on land that is part of the Viridian “2,000-acre master plan” subdivision.
+Some of the gravel pits are now small shallow lakes.

 Viridian developer Robert Kembel said of the fort site in 2017: “This is the birthplace of North Texas.
 And we didn’t know that when we bought the property.”
 Kembel said he hopes to build a cultural center on the site to mark its history.